StackVista/stackstate-docs/use/view_filters.md

 ## Filter Events

-You can use the View Filters pane to filter the events shown in the [Events Perspective](/use/perspectives/events_perspective.md) and in the **Event** list in the view details pane on the right of the StackState UI.
+You can use the View Filters pane to filter the events shown in the [Events Perspective](/use/perspectives/events_perspective.md) and in the **Event** list in the View Details pane on the right of the StackState UI.

 The following event filters are available: